 LOHA vs. FNDB

 LOHA (Roundhill HALO ETF) and FNDB (Schwab Fundamental U.S. Broad Market Index ETF) are both exchange-traded funds - LOHA is a Large Cap Blend Equities fund tracking the Akros U.S. Heavy Assets Low Obsolescence (HALO) Index, while FNDB is a Large Cap Value Equities fund tracking the RAFI Fundamental High Liquidity US All Index.
 Both are passively managed.
-Their correlation of 0.80 suggests significant overlap in exposure.
+A 0.70 correlation means they provide meaningful diversification when combined.
 LOHA charges 0.35%/yr vs 0.25%/yr for FNDB.

 Performance